Dallinger/Dallinger/docs/source/command_line_utility.rst

 sandbox
 ^^^^^^^

 Runs the experiment on MTurk's sandbox using Heroku as a server.
 An optional ``--verbose`` flag prints more detailed logs to the command line.
-An optional ``--app <app>`` parameter specifies the experiment id, if not specified, a new unique experiment experiment id is automatically generated.
+An optional ``--app <app>`` parameter specifies the experiment id.
+If not specified, a new unique experiment experiment id is automatically generated.
+An optional ``--archive <relative file path>`` parameter specifies an experiment archive (previously created with ``dallinger export``) from which to pre-populate the database before starting recruitment.

 deploy
 ^^^^^^